Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Benzodiazepine Drug Detection Times

 Benzodiazepines are sedative prescription drugs often used to treat anxiety, insomnia, and related conditions.
-Benzos may have a short half-life or a long half-life, depending on the drug, which can affect detection times.

 Ativan Detection Times:

-• urine testing: up to 5 days
+• urine testing: up to five days

 • saliva testing: up to 12 hours